talzach/mcp-angular-schematics/README.md

-# Angular Schematics MCP Server 🅰️
+# Angular CLI MCP Server 🅰️

-A Model Context Protocol server that provides Angular CLI schematics and workspace automation capabilities.
+A Model Context Protocol server that provides Angular CLI and workspace automation capabilities.
 This server enables LLMs and agents to interact with Angular projects, generate components/services, add packages, create new workspaces, and run custom architect targets via the Angular CLI.

 ## Features